pi-apps/ExplorePi/crawler/README.md

 First, install the package by:

 ```
-npm i crawlpi or clone the project
+clone the project
 ```
 Then, init MySQL by database.sql<br>
 Change `.env.example` to `.env` and input the database config

+ADD Firebase admin secret key in lib with name `serviceAccountKey.json`